11 Step Process for a Great Chatbot Design

 Designing a bot is like brewing beer; it always takes the same ingredients to make it, but slight changes to the process can transform the whole outcome.

 A chatbot needs a good platform, script, name and image for it to work.
 But it needs a purpose, personality and functionality for it to be great.

-Chatbots with performance issues create stigma: According to our research , 60% of participants say that chatbots fail to resolve their issues and users rather speak to a human than a bot to answer service questions.
-Fair enough, but maybe this perception can be improved.
+Chatbots with performance issues create stigma: According to our research, 60% of participants say that chatbots fail to resolve their issues and users rather speak to a human than a bot to answer service questions.
+Fair enough, but this perception can be improved.

-We’ll show how you can design a chatbot that meets the expectations of your company and customers - including common pitfalls and pro tips by leading experts.
+We’ll show how you can design a chatbot that meets the expectations of your company and customers - including common pitfalls and pro tips from leading experts.

 Determine your bot’s purpose

 Chatbot design starts with a simple question: Why do you need a bot?
 If you cannot answer this question with conviction, then you may want to rethink if you really need one.

 The users are using your chatbot for one reason, and one reason only: to seek an answer to one of their problems.

 So what is the purpose?
 This is what you’ll design your chatbot around.